Elements of the Program Review

 A complete description of the suggested substance of a program’s self-study comprises Part II of this document, “Instructions for Implementing a Self-Study.”
 The self-study process usually takes approximately a year to complete, and involves a significant amount of planning, meeting, data collecting, discussing, writing, reviewing, and editing.
 It is strongly suggested that a schedule for various components of the review be developed early in the process in order to facilitate accountability and avoid placing an inordinate amount of the work for the self-study on any one person or administrative office.
 Optimal implementation of the process is genuinely collegial, embracing all actors and perspectives.

 Eight copies of the self-study are to be delivered to the Graduate School no later than one month prior to the scheduled start of the on-campus visit of the Program Review Team.
 At that time, The Graduate School will FedEx the self-study to all reviewers and deliver them to UNC administrative officials involved in the review.
 These copies should be complete, including all appendices.
 The self-study should be bound or in ring binders, with a table of contents, and tabbed (or otherwise easily identifiable) sections.
 Many programs also choose to include an electronic copy of their self-study materials for ease in traveling and accessing material on a laptop computer.
 It is appropriate for appendices to be provided only on a flash drive.
-Programs are welcome to prepare and submit an electronic-only self-study assuming it is easily accessible, organized, and readable, such as on a flash drive or interactive CD or website.
+Programs are welcome to prepare and submit an electronic-only self-study assuming it is easily accessible, organized, and readable, such as on a flash drive or website.

 The On-Campus Visit